Coronavirus (COVID-19): staying safe at work

 What you can do to keep yourself safe

-Below are some practical things you may wish to consider if you cannot work from home.
+There are some practical things you may wish to consider if you cannot work from home:

-- keep two metres apart from colleagues, customers and clients – in all circumstances where possible
+- try to keep your distance from colleagues, customers and clients – in all circumstances where possible

 - wear a face covering when in shared spaces